-Our Chiropractors in use treatment involves manual therapy, including manipulation of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
-Chiropractic treatment in intended to solve spine, other joint problems and pain that results from stress, tensions, falls, accidents, and overexertion while limiting or completely eliminating the use of medicine, surgery and hospital stays.
-If you are experiencing spasm, pain, stiffness, decreased numbness, headache, range of motion, tingling or a combination of these symptoms then you most likely have a chiropractic problem and you should call our office in for an appointment.
+Our Chiropractors in use treatment involves manual therapy, including realignment of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
+Chiropractic treatment in intended to solve spine, other joint problems and pain that results from falls, accidents, stress, tensions, and overexertion while limiting or completely eliminating the need for, surgery and hospital stays.
+If you are experiencing pain, stiffness, spasm, decreased numbness, headache, range of motion, tingling or a combination of these symptoms then it is probable that you have a chiropractic problem and you should call our office in for an appointment.

-My emotions get the best of me when I think about my car accident in 4 years ago.
-I was driving home from a night out with friends, when I was stuck by a drunk driver.
-It changed my life. she was driving full speed and hit me from behind while I was sitting at a stop sign.
+I get upset when I think about my car accident in 4 years ago.
+It changed my life.
+I was driving home from a night out with friends, when I was stuck by a drunk driver. she was driving full speed and rear ended me while I was sitting at a red light.
 I remember looking back into the rear view mirror as the car was approaching.
-The car didn't stop and I hardly had time to react.
-The crash was explosive.
-I blacked out.
-I awoke with the EMS hovering over me.
-I started to panic, they calmed me down and told me there were no obvious injuries, and asked me if I felt any pain in my body.
-I let them know that my back was in serious pain.
-They had me move my legs and wiggle my toes.
-I could wiggle them, thank God.
+The car wasn't slowing down and I barely had time to react.
+The impact was explosive.
+I passed out.
+I awoke with the paramedics hovering over me.
+I started to panic, they calmed me down and told me there were no obvious wounds, and asked me if I had any pain in my body.
+I told them that my back was in alot of pain.
+They had me move my legs and toes.
+I wasn't Paralized, thank God.

-They took me to the emergency room they took an x-ray of my back, I had some hairline fractures on my tailbone and some of my discs had shifted out of place.
-The doctor suggested surgery to fix some of the issues it was either that or pills while it healed.
+They took me to the emergency room and took x-rays of my back, I had a hairline fracture on my tailbone and some of my discs had shifted out of place.
+The doctor suggested surgery to fix some of the issues it was either that or pain killers while it healed.

 The thought of surgery made me remember my uncle.
-He had back problems and had undergone alot of back surgeries.
+He had back problems and had undergone many back surgeries.
 He lived from walker to wheelchair for many years.
-It was a painful thought.
-I had a cane to help me around, I felt like an old person and I was only 34!
+It was a scary thought.
+I had a cane to help me walk, I felt like an old person and I was only 34!
 It went on like this for a couple of months.
-I couldn't stand it anymore.
-I figured surgery had to be better than this.
+I couldn't take it any longer.
+I thought sugery would be easier than this.
 I signed up to get my first surgery, and the memory of my uncle kept playing in my head.
-I don't want to be like that.
+I don't want to live like that.

 I was upset to the point of tears one night after not being able to move without unbearable pain shooting down my leg while I layed there.
-The thought of having to be like this for the rest of my life was overwhelming.
+The thought of having to live like this anymore was overwhelming.
 A whole bottle of pain killers started to look like an option, I prayed for something else.

-A friend of mine called me that I hadn't talked to in years.
+My friend called me that I hadn't talked to in years.
 I mustered up enough energy to say hello.
-Daniel wanted to get some dinner, I let him know that my back wouldn't allow it.
-He was disappointed, but then what he told me was the first glimps of hope I had heard in a while.
+He wanted to get some dinner, I let him know that my back wouldn't allow it.
+He was disappointed.
+The next thing he told me was the first glimps of hope I had heard in a long time.
 He said, You're in luck Ray, My wife is a chiropractor.
-"She'll get you better in no time."
+"She'll get you fixed up in no time."
 His tone made me think he didn't not understand the severity of my condition.
 I tried to explain that this was beyond any help of a chiropractor, but he wouldn't hear it.
-He set me up an appointment with his wife Shelly the next day.
+He set me up to meet with his wife Shelly the next day.
 I was intrigued, I never went to chiropractors cause I always relied on medical doctors.
-Now Medical Doctors had failed me and I figured I"d try a different method.
+Now They had failed me and I figured I"d try another method.

 I went into Shelly's office and Daniel showed up for moral support.
-Shelly took a few X-Rays and did some tests with me.
+Shelly took a few X-Rays and did some diagnostics with me.
 She had me lay down, and started realigning my back.
-I heard a crunch in my back and it was like a miracle, a pressure that I had in my back released.
-I felt it throughout my body.
+I felt a pop in my back and it was like a miracle, a weight on my back had.
+I felt it all through my body.
 I literally had goose bumps.
-When she finished I got up with a grin on my face.
-I could feel something was different...Better.
-I had a huge list of questions for Shelly and she answered with a grace and patience like no other.
-She Actually took some time to listen to all my concerns unlike Dr. Joe Schmo who just wanted to get the best bang for his buck.
+When she finished I sat up with a grin on my face.
+I could tell something was different...Better.
+I had a long list of questions for Shelly which she answered with a grace and patience like no other.
+She Actually took some time to listen to all my concerns unlike Dr. Joe Schmo who wanted to get the best bang for his buck.

 She saw my hope and enthusiasm, to which she told me that she would have me walking like before in a few weeks.
 I was so happy with my first visit I cancelled my surgery.